UCL-BLIC/nf-ginkgo/docs/usage.md

 ## Reference Genomes

-While the pipeline is based on the nf-core/ginkgo pipeline and that accept several reference genome assemblies, you are limited to GRCh37 with Ginkgo.
+While the pipeline is based on the nf-ginkgo pipeline and that accept several reference genome assemblies, you are limited to GRCh37 with Ginkgo.
 If you wanted to use a different one, you would have to specify it with the `--genome` flag.

 * Human
   * `--genome GRCh37`